 Oregon Budget Law allows for amendments to the City budget for reasons unforeseen at the time of adoption.
 The City Council may adopt resolutions changes that decrease one existing appropriation and increase another.
 Certain changes of ten percent or more to any fund require a supplemental budget.
-All changes of ten percent to any fund require a supplemental budget process similar to the annual budget requiring a public hearing.
+All changes of ten percent to any fund require a supplemental budget requiring a public hearing.
 Further detail may be found in ORS Chapter 294.